ms82494/streaks/README.md

 I start by exporting constituent lists for various stock indexes (S&P 500, Nasdaq 100, and Russell 3000 for a start) into Excel Workbooks (see "[Indices](./Indices)" folder).

-The source data is downloaded from [Tiingo](https://www.tiingo.com), into separate *.csv files ("[CSVs](./CSVs)" folder) for each stock, and then the streaks are calculated from that.
-Results are captured in "streaks.csv".
+The pricing data is downloaded from [Tiingo](https://www.tiingo.com), into separate *.csv files ("[CSVs](./CSVs)" folder) for each stock, and then the streaks are calculated from that.
+Results are captured in "[streaks.csv](./streaks.csv)".

+You are free to clone or download the code to support your own analysis.
+To rebuild the stock history files (CSVs folder) you will need to access the Tiingo API.
+To do so, you need to supply your own authentication token.
+If you are primarily interested in statistical analysis of the streaks data, it is enough to just download [streaks.csv](./streaks.csv).

+Summary Statistics

+The following charts, created using the [streaks](./streaks.ipynb) Jupyter notebook show some basic statistics for the streaks dataset:

+![streaks population pyramid]